-When you visit a chiropractor, one thing that commonly happens is when the chiropractor aligns you, your back and/or neck are cracked.
+When you visit a chiropractor, one thing that commonly happens is when the chiropractor aligns you, your back and/or Neck Cracking .
 Some people are even capable of cracking their neck on their own.
 It is one of the body’s strange capabilities that sometimes leaves us wondering why it happens and how.
 The article below describes this in depth.
 Start reading the first part below and then follow the link to continue reading on!

 What is neck cracking and why does it happen?